nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inferencing-container-cloudformation/index.md

 This pattern will show how to build and deploy a containerized version of Jupyter notebook, with the AWS Neuron SDK for machine learning, accelerated by AWS Inferentia and AWS Trainium hardware.

 ::: warning
-This pattern is designed to show how to setup a production ready machine learning environment that can be scaled up later for running extremely large machine learning training or inference jobs accelerated by some of the most powerful hardware that AWS has.
-Therefore this pattern has a fairly high baseline cost (minimum of about $1 an hour, and some instance choices cost >$12 an hour).
+This pattern is designed to setup a production ready machine learning environment that can be scaled up later for running extremely large machine learning training or inference jobs accelerated by some of the most powerful hardware that AWS has.
+Therefore this pattern has a fairly high baseline cost (about $2 an hour, and the largest instance choices cost >$12 an hour).
 Consider using [Amazon Sagemaker Notebooks](https://aws.amazon.com/sagemaker/notebooks/) on smaller EC2 instances for a low cost learning environment that is free tier eligible.
 :::

 #### Setup